A Structured Method for Compilation of QAOA Circuits in Quantum Computing: Evaluation

 \section{Evaluation}

-In this section, we evaluate our proposed methodology by comparing our results with state-of-the-art \cite{alam+:micro20} with respect to depth count.
-We did experiments with different vertex number, graph density, and architectures including two IBMQ real architectures.
+We evaluate our proposed methodology by comparing our results with state-of-the-art QAIM-IC \cite{alam+:micro20}, QAOA-OLSQ \cite{tan+:iccad20} and Paulihedral \cite{li+:asplos22} with respect to depth, gate count, and fidelity.
+We performed experiments with three type of problem graphs: random graphs, regular graphs, and 2-local Hamitonian simulation graphs (for 1-D NN Ising model, 2-D NNN XY model, and 3-D NNN Heisenberg model).
+We vary vertex numbers to up to 1024 and graph densities to up to 50\%.

-\subsection{\textbf{Experiment Setup}}
+\subsection{{Experiment Setup}}

-\begin{enumerate} \item \textbf{Backend:} All the circuit compilation is targeting the following architectures: linear architecture, 2D square lattice architecture, IBM Poughkeepsie, and IBMQ Cairo.
-For the input graph with different vertex number N, we use the smallest architecture with at least N qubits.

-\item \textbf{Metric:} Since the lifetime of each qubit is limited and the depth of the scheduled circuit determines the longest time a qubit stays active, we use the depth and gate count of the scheduled circuit to evaluate the proposed methodology.
-In previous sections, we take one CPHASE or one SWAP gate as one gate.
-To be consistent, in the experiment, we compare with $QAIM\_IC$(baseline) by decomposing each CPHASE into two CNOT gates and one single-qubit gate and decomposing SWAP gates into three CNOT gates.
-Then both CPHASE and SWAP gate take three cycles. \item \textbf{Benchmark: }We randomly generate input problem graph of different sizes and densities.
-IBM announced that the quantum chip with more than one hundred qubits is coming soon, so we generated benchmarks with number of vertices ranging from 10 to 200 and densities D $\in$ $\{0.1, 0.3, 0.5\}$.